Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Overnight lodge.
 (All meals)

 Today is an acclimatization day.
-You are free to visit the National Park Museum or wonder around Namche town.
-Overnight lodge.
-(All meals)
+You are free to visit the National Park Museum for great views of Everest and Amadablam or just wander around Namche town.

 Climb to the top of Namche Bazaar, then walk on a fairly level trail to Kenjuma and Sanasa.
 Here there are extensive displays of souvenirs to tempt you.
 Bargaining is very much in order!
 The trail descends to Dudh Koshi which must be crossed to reach Phungi Tenga.
 There is a now-deserted army post here.
 Past this point, the trail ascends to Tengboche monastery through conifer and rhododendrons forests.